-Through data analysis and business intelligence applications, technology solutions are playing a pivotal role in studying pain points and areas of opportunity.
-The intelligent systems help collect real-time data and give a chance to analyse the big and small data collected, to make the next business decision more informed.
+Through data analysis and business intelligence applications, technology solutions play a pivotal role in studying pain points and areas of opportunity.
+The intelligent systems help collect real-time data and give a chance to analyze the big and small data collected to make the next business decision more informed.

-With the help of predictive data analytics, a problem can be predicted and an opportunity can be found well in time.
-And in the off chance in which a problem arises AI integrated apps automatically respond with in-built contingency strategies.
+With the help of predictive data analytics, a problem can be predicted, and an opportunity can be found well in time.
+And in the off chance in which a question arises, AI integrated apps automatically respond with in-built contingency strategies.

-Eg. In cloud computing auto-scaling, load balancers help servers keep active and faster at times when a high amount of users access the application.
+E.g., In cloud computing auto-scaling, load balancers help servers keep active and faster when a high number of users access the application.
 That is not the extent.
-All processes can be defined in advance.
+All processes are defined in advance.

 3. A means of remote access and lucid communication

-In our digital transformation era every employee possesses a smartphone.
-This means uninterrupted connectivity around the clock.
+In the digital transformation Journey , every employee possesses a smartphone.
+It means uninterrupted connectivity around the clock.
 It also means that an employee can take his work with him and complete assigned tasks on the go.

-What’s more, a study says that workers are 20% more productive while working remotely and 13% more efficient due to less distractions.
-Workplace engagement is also highest amongst employees who can work remotely, all thanks to the company for timely investing in technology.
+What’s more, a study says that workers are 20% more productive while working remotely and 13% more efficient due to fewer distractions.
+Workplace engagement is also highest amongst employees who can work remotely, thanks to the company for timely investing in technology.

 Using a bevy of information technology communication methods allow companies to broadcast their message to the point of market saturation.
-Feedback received through these electronic communication methods are also extremely valuable.
+Feedback received through these electronic communication methods is also extremely valuable.

-Inter-office communication is also facilitated through technology solutions.
-A social intranet software like a spark or skype provides employees a centralized portal where they can access and update internal documents and contracts and pass on relevant data to the concerned department, all of this instantly.
+Technology solutions also facilitate Inter-office communication.
+A social intranet software like spark or skype provides employees a centralized portal where they can access and update internal documents and contracts and pass on relevant data to the concerned department, all of this instantly.
 These same methods also help companies reach consumers through their hand-held devices in real-time.

 Read More : Best Tools For Managing A Remote Team